peter-akhigbe/Hello-Microverse/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank MicroverseInc
+I would like to thank the Microverse curriculum.

 <!-- FAQ (optional) -->